 I love this recipe!
-I have it every other morning with a heaped spoon of greek yoghurt and some berries.
+I have it every other morning with a heaped spoon of greek yogurt and some berries.
 This is a very filling breakfast that can keep you going for hours.
 Needless to say, it’s very healthy too!
 Nuts are known for their health benefits, they are full of unsaturated fats that help with bad cholesterol and have loads of nutrients like vitamin E, potassium and magnesium.
-Chia seeds are also rich in fibre, antioxidants and omega-3 fatty acids.
+Chia seeds are also rich in fiber, antioxidants and omega-3 fatty acids.
 If you’d like some extra sweetness you could add some honey or rice malt syrup before throwing it in the oven, or just add some fruits in your bowl.

 This is a simple 5-6 ingredients only recipe.
 The coconut flakes and nuts give it this crunchy granola texture and you will need some butter or coconut oil for the ingredients to stick together.

 I always have some almonds and walnuts in my cupboard, so my nuts mix has both of those.
 You could really add any nuts you like and have available, almonds, walnuts, hazelnuts, cashews.. any nuts.
 If I have around any pumpkin seeds, I toss in some of those too!
 I prefer using a chopping blender to chop the nuts as it’s much faster than using a knife and if I’m going to share this with my little one, I give it some extra spins to get them into smaller pieces.

 When we were dairy free in my house, I was substituting the butter with coconut oil.
 You can use either, it’s up to your preference and your diet!
 Sometimes I add a tablespoon of honey or rice malt syrup to the mix before throwing it in the oven.
 That gives it some extra sweetness, especially if you are having it plain.
 You can also simply add some fruits or raisins to your bowl and skip honey.